Race guide

 Check which box you will be in and the time your wave will start.
 The colour of your race bib corresponds to the colour of your box.

 Arrive at the start with plenty of time in advance.
-Especially if you have to leave things in the lockers.
+Especially if you have to leave things in the drop-off area.

 Run and enjoy the race and the cheering from the crowds along the route.